shnewto/pgn/README.md

 ...
 ```

+It's **important** to note that tag pairs are treated something like key, value pairs and the value must be in quotes!

 After the tag pairs is the movetext that describes moves of the game, here in algebraic notation.
 The game starts with White moving their e2 pawn to the e4 square.
 Black follows by moving the e7 pawn to e5.
 On the 13th move White's knight captures on the h4 square and Black captures back on the h4 square.
 ```
 1. e4 e5 2.
 Nf3 Nc6 3.
 Bb5 Nf6 4.
 O-O Nxe4 5. d4 Nd6 6.
 Bxc6